arthursw/wetlands/docs/advanced_example.md

-## Manual Communication with `env.executeCommands`
+## Manual Communication with [`env.executeCommands`][cema.environment.Environment.executeCommands]

-This example shows how to use Cema to run a specific script within the environment and manage the communication manually using Python's `multiprocessing.connection`.
+This example shows how to use Cema to run a specific script within the environment and manage the communication manually using Python's [`multiprocessing.connection`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.connection.Connection).
 This gives you full control over the interaction protocol but requires more setup.

-Let's see the main script `advanced_example.py` step by step.
+Let's see the main script [`advanced_example.py`](https://github.com/arthursw/cema/blob/main/examples/advanced_example.py) step by step.

 ### Initialize Cema and Logging

-We import necessary modules, including `Client` for manual connection and standard Python libraries like `subprocess`, `threading`, and `logging`.
-We also enable debug logging for Cema to see more internal details and initialize the `EnvironmentManager`.
+We import necessary modules, including [`Client`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.connection.Client) for manual connection and standard Python libraries like [`subprocess`](https://docs.python.org/3/library/subprocess.html#module-subprocess), [`threading`](https://docs.python.org/3/library/threading.html), and [`logging`](https://docs.python.org/3/library/logging.html).
+We also enable debug logging for Cema to see more internal details and initialize the [`EnvironmentManager`][cema.environment_manager.EnvironmentManager].

 ```python
 # main_script_manual.py